stuart-gill/beep-boop/README.md

 #### By _**Stuart Gill**_

 ## Specifications
-### Program takes a user inputted integer 'n', enumerates from 0 up to n (0, 1, 2, up to n), and replaces some of the numbers according to the following rules, listed here in decreasing priority:
+### Program takes inputted user name and user inputted integer 'n', enumerates from 0 up to n (0, 1, 2, up to n), and replaces some of the numbers according to the following rules, listed here in decreasing priority:

-* _Program replaces numbers divisible by 3 with "I'm sorry, Dave.
+* _Program replaces numbers divisible by 3 with "I'm sorry, [user name].
 I'm afraid I can't do that. "_
   * _Example Input: 12_
   * _Example Output: I'm sorry, Dave.
 I'm afraid I can't do that._
 * _Program replaces numbers containing the digit 1 with "Boop!"_